 - I’ve seen the The Matrix movie at least 20 times.

 - I’ve never broken a bone in my body.

 - Google has Usenet history on me back to 1996.

 - I play the acoustic guitar.

 - Hawaii is my favorite place to visit.

-- I have a beautiful wife and daughter who I adore.
+- I have a beautiful wife, daughter, and son.
+I adore them.

 - A good word to describe me is resourceful.

 - I change the oil on my cars.

 - I played soccer and football when I was younger.